-Open the Book that Transforms Our Relationship with the Truth
+Open the Book that Transforms Our Relationship with Truth

 Many of us have questions about the history handed down to us.
 When I was a boy, I believed as a boy in the inspiring stories that shaped civilization's view of itself and our role as good citizens of our larger community.

-Thanks to a challenging education, dedicated parents, influential mentors and a rich sense of empathy for other lives and circumstances, I benefitted from a succession of life experiences that opened me to new truths.
+Thanks to a challenging education, dedicated parents, influential mentors and a rich sense of empathy for other lives and circumstances, I benefitted from a succession of life experiences that opened me.
 These discoveries inspired my already deep curiosity to ask more, learn more and deepen my understanding.

 SAINT is a novel about sensing something more to the stories that shaped our lives.
 Each of us has moments of doubt.
 Not all of us do something about it.
 Doubt is disruptive after all.
 Yet doubt can also motivate us and lead us to discovery.
 In SAINT, an accomplished biochemist, a brilliant Vatican liaison, a humble pope, an ambitious cardinal, a skeptical Swiss Guard, and an unsuspecting ancient firebrand are transformed.